pglh1983/typescript-storybook-scaffold/README.md

 # Peter's TypeScript Storybook Scaffold

-This repository integrates a bunch of stuff I'm probably going to need for a Storybook one day.
-It includes:

 This is a scaffold of a generic Storybook written in TypeScript.
 I don't like repeating myself so I've extracted the hours of getting a Storybook configuration *just so* into its own repo.

+There are also a couple of example components and styles to demonstrate the intended usage.
+More for my own benefit than anything. :)

 This contains:

 * TypeScript
 * React, React DOM